Full House Stars Send Love to Candace Cameron Bure on Her B-Day

 Also joining in on the fun was Jodie Sweetin.
 Showcasing her and Candace's longtime sisterly bond, the star posted a picture of herself giving her on-screen older sister a kiss on the cheek.
 "Happy Birthday to the best tv-sister, She-Wolf, bestie I could possibly ask for!"
 Jodie captioned the pic.
 "Love you lots and I wish I could celebrate with you today!! #fullhousefamily #shewolvesforever #happybirthday #missyou."

+Her TV bestie Andrea Barber wished her a happy birthday with a hilarious picture of the two enjoying a spa day together.
+"Happy Birthday to this ageless beauty!" she wrote.
+"44 has never looked so great!
+I love you SO much @candacecbure and can't wait until the day we can finally hang out again and do ALL the facial masks!"

 Candace also received a birthday shout-out from her daughter Natasha Bure, who showered the Fuller House star with love in her Instagram Stories.
 "Happy Birthday Mama!
 Ur Hot," she wrote on her Instagram Stories, sharing pictures of her famous mom serving up a fashionable outfit.
 "I love u so so much," she wrote in another Story.
 "Stay sexy.
 Cheers to this bosswoman."

 The 21-year-old also treated showed off the thoughtful gift that the Bure family surprised Candace with: A vintage yellow bicycle.
 "So we got Mama her dream bike for her birthday," Natasha wrote.
 She also filmed her hilarious reaction while receiving her present.